From red pepper paste to quarantine: South Korean village shut by MERS

 Attendance at Sunday's professional baseball games in South Korea averaged 8,693, down more than a third from the Sunday average this season of 13,376.
 Movie ticket sales for June 5-7 were down 35 percent from two weeks earlier, the Korean Film Council said.

-The Ministry of Culture, Sports and Tourism sought to reassure nervous tourists by providing hotels, restaurants, shopping centres and tour buses with hand sanitisers.
+The Ministry of Culture, Sports and Tourism sought to reassure nervous tourists by providing hotels, restaurants, shopping centers and tour buses with hand sanitizers.

 Visitor numbers at Pony Valley on the resort island of Jeju were down even though its 24 camels had all "tested negative for MERS," a representative of the tourist attraction said.